 - Shift away from shame!
 If you sense shame, shift into true active listening mode.
 Shame involves feeling guilty, a low self esteem or similar lack-based traits.
 Shame is also corrosive in nature (both giving and receiving).
 Ever notice how shame eats away at you?
 For this exercise routine, watch and listen to yourself closely if you feel ashamed of something you do (or don’t do).
 If someone is trying to shame you, explore what inspired this person to shame you by practicing your active listening skills.
 If you ever doubt the benefits of dissolving all forms of shame (permanently), try the exercise routine above.

 - Gag gossiping.
 When you find yourself communicating about another person (a person who’s NOT aware you’re communicating about them), guess what, you may run the risk of gossiping.
 When subjected to gossip, this exercise routines calls for pumping up your creativity in the form of gracefully bowing out of (or changing) the conversation.
 Gossip breeds contempt, worry, shame and doubt.
 Do you wish to be the source of such traits?
 No ethical standard that I’m aware employs gossip in any shape or form.
 (I am aware, however, of many morals that engage the art of gossip.
 Interesting huh?)

 Don’t find an exercise routine you’re looking for?
 No worries.
-You’re creative I’m sure.
+You’re creative.
 I’ve no doubts you can come up with something that inspires your higher, more ethical person to come out and shine!
-If you need help, contact me.
-If you pick one of these, keep in touch!
-I want to know how you’re doing.

 Should you find yourself needing help with polishing your ethics – join us in class!